domsson/grav-plugin-tabs/README.md

 # Tabs Plugin

-**This README.md file should be modified to describe the features, installation, configuration, and general usage of the plugin.**

-The **Tabs** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav).
-Adds a modular page type that can render content in tabs
+The **Tabs** Plugin is an extension for [Grav CMS](https://github.com/getgrav/grav).
+It adds partial template and blueprint files that enable the rendering of content in tabs by using [tabs.js](https:/github.com/domsson/tabs.js).

 ## Installation